 List of notable or famous physicists from Denmark, with bios and photos, including the top physicists born in Denmark and even some popular physicists who immigrated to Denmark.
 If you're trying to find out the names of famous Danish physicists then this list is the perfect resource for you.
 These physicists are among the most prominent in their field, and information about each well-known physicist from Denmark is included when available.

 List features Niels Henrik David Bohr, Aage Bohr and more.

 This historic physicists from Denmark list can help answer the questions "Who are some Danish physicists of note?" and "Who are the most famous physicists from Denmark?"
 These prominent physicists of Denmark may or may not be currently alive, but what they all have in common is that they're all respected Danish physicists.Use this list of renowned Danish physicists to discover some new physicists that you aren't familiar with.
 Don't forget to share this list by clicking one of the social media icons at the top or bottom of the page.
 (16 items)

-Hans Henrik Andersen was a Professor at the Niels Bohr Institute at the University of Copenhagen.
+Hans Henrik Andersen (May 1, 1937 in Frederiksberg, Denmark – November 3, 2012) was a Professor at the Niels Bohr Institute at the University of Copenhagen (emeritus since 2004).
 He was the founder and subsequently co-editor of the scientific journal "Nuclear Instruments and Methods in Physics Research B".
 He has made important contributions to various fields of atomic physics and solid state physics, especially in the field of the stopping power of matter for fast charged particles.
-The accuracy of his measurements is unsurpassed even today.
-They were done by measuring the amount of heat deposited in a foil at the temperature of liquid helium.
-Together with his collaborators, he succeeded in showing in 1969 that the stopping power for fast alpha particles is more than ...more on Wikipedia
+The accuracy (0.3–0.5%) of his measurements is unsurpassed even today (2006).
+They were done by measuring the amount of heat deposited in a foil at the temperature of liquid helium (−269°C).
+Together with his ...more on Wikipedia